JetBrains/teamcity-documentation/topics/how-to.md

 ### Encryption

-If you want to encrypt the data used by TeamCity, it is recommended to use generic, non\-TeamCity\-specific tools for this as TeamCity does not provide dedicated functionality.TeamCity stores the data in the SQL database and on the file system.You can configure the database to store the data in encrypted form and use secure JDBC\-backed connection to the database (configured in the [database.properties](setting-up-an-external-database.md)).Also, you can configure encryption on the disk storage on the OS level.
+If you want to encrypt the data used by TeamCity, it is recommended to use generic, non\-TeamCity\-specific tools for this as TeamCity does not provide dedicated functionality.TeamCity stores the data in the SQL database and on the file system.You can configure the database to store the data in encrypted form and use secure JDBC\-backed connection to the database (configured in the [`database.properties`](setting-up-an-external-database.md)).
+Also, you can configure encryption on the disk storage on the OS level.

 ### Logs and Debugging Data